Certainty Blog

-In this blog series, we’ll be looking at how leadership style affects safety in construction.
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy-in?
-We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.
+In this blog series, we examine how leadership style affects safety in construction.
+Construction is one of the most hazardous industries in the world — responsible for approximately 1 in 5 workplace fatalities in the U.S. according to Bureau of Labor Statistics data.
+A robust safety management program requires more than written policies and compliant equipment; it demands committed, visible safety leadership at every level of the organization.
+We spoke with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider perspective on what effective safety leadership looks like in practice.

-Previously, we discussed the elements that a construction safety program needs to be effective, and safety leadership came out as one of the top factors that will determine the effectiveness of a safety effort.
+Previously, we discussed the elements that a construction safety program needs to be effective, and safety leadership consistently emerged as one of the top determinants of whether a safety effort succeeds or stalls.

-Ensuring safety in the construction industry is vital for both employees and the public.
-But implementing a successful safety performance program involves many moving parts and a constant commitment from the entire company.
-This is why one of the most important components of a construction safety management program is arguably leadership.
+Ensuring safety in the construction industry is vital for both workers and the public.
+But implementing a high-performance safety program involves many interdependent moving parts and requires sustained commitment from the entire organization — not just the safety department.
+This is why safety leadership is arguably the single most important component of any construction safety management system.
+ISO 45001:2018 reflects this reality in Clause 5.1, which places explicit responsibility on top management to demonstrate leadership and commitment to the occupational health and safety management system through visible, active involvement.

 Construction Safety & The Importance of Fostering a Safety Climate